Triple J: 2000s

+Robbie Buck was the presenter of Home and Hosed, Triple J's flagship Australian music show, from 2003.

-In May 2003, Arnold Frolows, the only remaining member of the original 2JJ staff of 1975, stepped down after 28 years as Triple J music director.
+In May 2003, Arnold Frolows, the only remaining member of the original Double Jay staff of 1975, stepped down after 28 years as Triple J music director.
 He was replaced by presenter Richard Kingsmill, who joined the station in 1988.
 Kingsmill had previously worked as a producer and presenter at 2SER alongside Robbie Buck and Tracee Hutchison.

 In late 2004, the station's promotion for their annual Beat the Drum contest – in which listeners were to send in the most remarkable places they could promote the Triple J logo – caused brief controversy after it issued a promotional image of the former World Trade Center draped with a huge drum flag.
 A notable winner of the competition was a Queensland farmer who formed a drum logo-shaped crop circle in his wheat-fields.

-Triple J launched its own music magazine, JMag (later known as Triple J Magazine), in 2005.
+Triple J launched its own music publication, Triple J Magazine, in 2005.
 It was initially published quarterly, then monthly, but in 2013 the magazine ceased publication by News Custom Publishing.
 It returned as an annual edition, produced in-house, until 2016.

 Adapting to the digital streaming age, in 2004, the station began to release podcasts of some of its talkback shows, including Dr. Karl, This Sporting Life, and Hack.
-In 2006, Triple J launched JTV (later rebranded to Triple J TV), a series of television programs broadcast on ABC1 and ABC2 including music videos, live concerts, documentaries, and comedy, as well as a behind-the-scenes look at Triple J's studios.
+In 2006, Triple J launched Triple J TV, a series of television programs broadcast on ABC1 and ABC2 including music videos, live concerts, documentaries, and comedy, as well as a behind-the-scenes look at Triple J's studios.

-2010s: Double J and Unearthed relaunches

 In 2006, the website for Triple J Unearthed was launched.
 It remains a hub for unsigned Australian artists to upload their music and be heard by the Triple J team.
 A digital radio station, which only plays content from the website, was launched in 2011.